Resume for Carpenter

 Carpenter – ABC Construction Company | January 2015 – Present

-- Constructed and installed custom cabinets for residential customers Working closely with designers to bring their visions to reality.
+- Constructed and installed custom cabinets for residential customers and designers, working closely to bring their visions to life.

-- Assisting other tradespeople on the construction site to assure a smooth working processes and the respect of project deadlines.
+- Assisting other tradespeople on construction sites to ensure smooth working processes and the respect of deadlines for projects.

 5. Education

-Within this area, list your education background that is related to carpentry.
-In this section, include the name of the institution, degree/diploma obtained (if relevant) and the date of completion.
+Within this area, list your educational background related to carpentry.
+Include the name of the school, the degree or diploma earned (if relevant), and the year of your completion.

 Example: